TheTeaCat/lastfm-tag-cloud/README.md

 If this causes issues for you, I know.
 See [here](https://github.com/TheTeaCat/lastfm-tag-cloud/issues/10).
 I don't care. :rowboat:

+## What does the tag filter do?

+The tag filter checks tags against an offensive word list, "all", "seen live" and a geohash filter to remove tags that are overly generic/obscene.

+The source of the tag filter's offensive word list is [Ofcom's September 2016 Attitudes to potentially offensive language and gestures on TV and radio Research report](https://www.ofcom.org.uk/__data/assets/pdf_file/0022/91624/OfcomOffensiveLanguage.pdf).
+Those used are the medium, strong, and stronger words that are **not** marked as "least recognised".

 ## Acknowledgements

 I'm using [timdream's word cloud generator](https://github.com/timdream/wordcloud2.js/).

-The source of the tag filter's offensive word list is [Ofcom's September 2016 Attitudes to potentially offensive language and gestures on TV and radio Research report](https://www.ofcom.org.uk/__data/assets/pdf_file/0022/91624/OfcomOffensiveLanguage.pdf).

-Those used are the medium, strong, and stronger words that were **not** marked as "least recognised".

-In addition to this, "all" and "seen live" were added to the list, and a geohash filter is in place.